MagnusSiegumfeldt/02226_Network_Embedded_Systems/evaluation/README.md

+# Evaluation Tool
-# Tool for generating Latex Tables for Overleaf and their corresponding figures
+Tool for generating Latex Tables for Overleaf and their corresponding figures.

 ## Setup
 ```